EmmaJane22/explorer-scouts/README.md

 - Credit for all images can be found below.

 ## Footer
+The footer element links to social media chanels and shows the phone number and email address for ease of contact.
+It features a gradient colour for interest.

 ## Future Features
 * I will research using NextGen formats for images in future.
+* In order to make the form action POST work, I need to learn the scripting behind the form.
+* It was suggested in Peer Review that I make the page one scrolling page rather than seperate pages.
+This is something I will consider for the future.

 ___

 # Technologies Used
+* HTML -used for structuring and presenting information on the website.
+* CSS - used for styling the HTML code.
+* Bootstrap v5.1.3 - used to improve the responsiveness of the site for access on different size devices.
+* Balsamiq: Balsamiq was used to create wireframes for the project.
+* Font Awesome: The project uses icons from Font Awesome version 6.
+* Chrome DevTools: This featured heavily as I tested the site throughout to adjust sizings and spacings.
+* Google Fonts: The fonts used have been imported from Google Fonts.

  ___